Cyber Security & Ethical Hacking Course Training

 - Covering tracks: Once hackers have been able to gain and maintain access, they cover their tracks and traces to avoid detection.
 This also allows them to continue the use of the hacked system and avoid legal actions.

-5. What are some of the standard tools used by ethical hackers?
+5. What are some of the standard tools used by cyber security Experts?